 Hernandez, M., Worthington, J., & Davis, C. (2005).
 Monograph: Measuring the fidelity of service planning and delivery to system of care principles.
 Tampa, Florida: University of South Florida, Louis de la Parte Florida Mental Health Institute, Department of Child and Family Studies, The Research & Training Center for Children's Mental Health.

-This monograph describes the System of Care Practice Review (SOCPR), a procedure
+Use of the System of Care Practice Review in the National Evaluation

 Hernandez, M., Gomez, A., Lipien, L., Greenbaum, P. E., Armstrong, K., & Gonzalez, P. (2001).
 Use of the System of Care Practice Review in the national evaluation: Evaluating the fidelity of practice to system of care principles.
 Journal of Emotional and Behavioral Disorders, 9, 43-52.